Day trips & excursions

 The once-neglected Washington Square has evolved into an incredibly vibrant pocket of culture.
 It's now home to some of San Francisco's best restaurants and cafes.

-The Bay Area actually consists of several bays, and its windy urban beaches make it a popular destination for sailors and windsurfers, as well as those just there for the scenery!
+San Francisco Bay actually consists of several bays, and its windy urban beaches make it a popular destination for sailors and windsurfers, as well as those just there for the scenery!

 Standing proud between the Bay and the Pacific, the Golden Gate Bridge is considered by many to be the most beautiful bridge of the industrial age...

 ...But the San Francisco Bay Bridge is a strong contender for that accolade when lit up at night!